publiccodenet/about/roles/product-marketing.md

 Part of this effort is to get a wider uptake for these codebases - reused codebases become more cost effective, higher quality, more resilient, and more attractive to contributors.
 This means policy makers, management and developers in public organizations need to get to know the [codebases](../glossary/codebase-definition.md) and how to use them to solve their problems.

-## What the Codebase steward for product marketing does
+## What the codebase steward for product marketing does

 As a codebase steward for product marketing, you work together with the community to make your codebase compelling to others.
 This means you help: